Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Tip: I recommend that your pack be the last item in the Big 4 that you upgrade.
 This way, you can better determine the volume and support you need in your new pack based on the weight and volume of your upgraded gear.

 Traditional packs.
-What you see on the shelves at REI.
 Examples include the Osprey Aura AG 65 and the Gregory Deva 60 which weigh a whopping 4.5 lbs each.
-Traditional packs have heavy-duty fabrics and frames, as well as extra bells and whistles such as a sleeping bag compartment, adjustable torso, contoured mesh back, hydration bladder sleeve, and integrated day pack.
-High volumes encourage overpacking, and extra features make these packs expensive and heavy.
+Traditional packs have heavy-duty fabrics and frames, as well as extra bells and whistles such as sleeping bag compartments, adjustable torsos, contoured mesh backs, hydration bladder sleeves, or integrated day packs.
+High volumes encourage overpacking, and all the features make these packs expensive and heavy.

 Lightweight packs.
 Lightweight, framed packs in the 2-3.5 lbs range are in my opinion the best choice for most backpackers.
 These packs reduce weight by removing nonessential features and using lighter fabrics, but still prioritize comfort by keeping padded hip belts and supportive frames that transfer the load to your hips.